One of the most beautiful day trips from Athens is undoubtedly Aegina, an island in the Saronic Gulf. This is a guide of things to do in Aegina.

 There are a few dogs that hang around the back streets that seem to be looked after and most likely have homes but prefer hanging around the fish market for scraps (can you blame them!?).

-There are a few working animals on the islands with prevalent horse and carriages around.
+There are a few working animals on the islands with prevalent horses and carriages around.

 However, unlike Hydra where this is the way of life, this is more touristy rather than practical.
 I advise everyone to stay away from paying for something like this as it is exploiting the animals for tourism purposes.